 Yayoi Kusama’s exhibitions are always exciting and breathtaking.
 From paintings to sculptures and infinity rooms, her artwork captivates.
 Yayoi Kusama is a Japanese contemporary artist who works primarily in sculpture and installation mediums but is also active in painting, performance, film, fashion, poetry, fiction, and other art forms.

 Heddy Honigmann makes movies that have heart and soul.
 There are always questions within her movies that push you to ask questions within yourself.
-She’s driven by humanity, empowering the viewer and her movie subjects, and how to be the best version of ourselves.
-Something in her stories, no matter…
+She’s driven by humanity, empowering the viewer and her movie participants through meaningful conversations, and showing us all through powerful revelations how to be the best…